DavidGinzberg/awesome-hackathons/README.md

 - [redisred](https://github.com/Detry322/redisred) by HackMIT.
 A small Redis-based URL shortener.

 #### contributing
 Please submit a pull request to improve this file, and try to add a 1-2 sentance summary of your software.
+Your PR will not be merged  unless it is released under an appropriate open-source license.
 If you want to be added as a collaborator, leave a comment on your PR.
 Thank you to all contributors; you rock!